Secrets to Mortgage Marketing Success Through Mastering Personal Branding: Mortgage Industry Marketing Part 4, Marisa Carey

 you might have a mix of both of them, you know, but really do your research and look at different videos online, try a few different things by yourself first and see what makes you most comfortable.

-And maybe it's just you taking your camera and recording yourself this way while you're trying to do it.
+And maybe it’s just you are taking your camera and recording yourself this way while you’re trying to do it.

 You know, you have nobody else around, you know, adding other people only, you know, increases your likelihood of messing up and things like that.